-Danny Haas has been named the new OC softball coach.
+Danny Haas enters his second year as OC softball coach.
 An alum of the United States Naval Academy and the University of Washington, Haas has recently retired from the Federal Government after spending over 30 years managing civilian training at the Puget Sound Naval Shipyard.
 He was the Navy Corporate Training Manager responsible for all civilian training provided by all public shipyards across the United States.

 In 1995 Haas received the Naval Association Superintendent of the Year and Civilian Manager of the Year, plus the Naval Civilian Meritorious Achievement Award in 1996 and 2001.